 Structural equation models

 SEMs and related latent variable models put your data in the context of the theory and understanding that you already have.
-Unobservable latent variables drive the observed manifest varibles in ways that are naturally understood, explained and communicated.
-Bayesian methods are a perfect fit to these methods because estimating the latent variables is done with probability like any other parameters.
+Bayesian methods are a perfect fit because estimating the latent variables is done with probability like any other parameters.
 Combine that with estimation of missing or imprecise data, and hierarchical structure, seasonality or geographical details, and you have a world-beating methodology.
-Learn how to think it through, implement it in Stan through R or Python, and explain it to others.
+Learn how to plan it, implement it, and explain it.

 When you combine statistical results from multiple studies, there's a lot of things that can and do go wrong.
 You can include all of those problems in a Bayesian model: reporting bias, publication bias, measurement error, dichotomania, different measures, different study designs, indirect comparisons.
 Get reliable and realistic inferences and predictions.
 Or you can brush them under the carpet and pretend it's all fine.
 Your choice.